 Buy generic/ and or plain

 There are only a few products that I will buy the brand name (Hi Elmer’s glue!).
 Almost everything I buy is generic – pencils, scissors, notebooks, binders, etc. In most cases, you are paying for the brand name or the cute design.
 However, a plain folder works just as well as the adorable one with the donut on it.
-This can be a tough one with kids.
-However, if you made a budget (see above), you can usually convince them to be frugal.
+This can be a tough one.
+However, if you made a budget (see above), you can usually convince yourself to be frugal.
 Or you can grab some craft supplies and DIY those generic school supplies!

 As I mentioned earlier, while middle schools often still provide supply lists, most high schools do not.
 Why?
 Teachers have individuals requirements and student schedules usually aren’t finalized until a week or 2 before school starts.
-So, the school can’t give you a lots of heads up about what specific supplies your child will need.
+So, the school can’t give you a heads up about what specific supplies you will need.
 However, you can make some assumptions about what to buy.
 (And in case you’re wrong, keep that receipt!!)

 To help you prioritize, I’ve divided the list into 3 categories – must have, should have, and nice to have.
 To make your life even easier, grab my BTS shopping checklist and head to the store!